Victoria Falls: World’s Largest Waterfall – in the Dry Season

+Amazing.
 But are they worth seeing in the dry season?
-Simply, YES.

-While Angel Falls in Venezuela is the world’s highest waterfall AND Iguassu Falls in Brazil and Argentina are the widest – I’ve visited them; it’s Victoria Falls that earns the super-heavy-weigh title of ‘The Largest Waterfalls in the World’.
+While Angel Falls in Venezuela is the world’s highest waterfall and Iguassu Falls in Brazil and Argentina are the widest – I’ve visited them both; it’s Victoria Falls that earns the super-heavy-weigh title: ‘The Largest Waterfalls in the World’.

-SOME GEEK SPEAK: This is based on a 1708 meter width and height of 108 meters, resulting in the world’s largest sheet of falling water, and this averages at a flow rate of 1088 m³/s – which if you’re mathematically-challenged like me, means nothing.
+GEEK SPEAK: This is based on a 1708 meter width and height of 108 meters, resulting in the world’s largest sheet of falling water, and this averages at a flow rate of 1088 m³/second !!!

 So rest assured, even visiting the Falls in the beginning of the dry season, I can vouch for their intensity.
-Yeah, it seems like alot of water – surely, enough for a long shower with a loved one.
-And, a cup of tea or two.
-And, still a bit more to spare 😉
+Yes there’s still a lot of water – surely, enough for a long shower with a loved one.
+And even, for a cup of tea or two.
+And yeah, with still a bit more to spare 😉

-Numerous African tribes have inhabited the Victoria Falls area over the centuries.
+Numerous African tribes have inhabited the area around Victoria Falls for centuries.

-Africans have been aware of the Falls since the birth of mankind, yet Europeans were somewhat slower in their “discovery”.
+Africans have been aware of the Falls since the birth of mankind, I assume, yet Europeans were somewhat slower in their “discovery”.

 Getting there is easy – and adventurous – by an overnight train from Harare.
 Otherwise there’s flights.
 Or better, get a hire car and include a journey to nearby Chobe National Park in neighboring Botswana.
 Once in Victoria Falls town, you have dozens of accommodation options and the walk from the town to the Falls is pleasant and easy.